How to make Garlic Paste

 What is garlic paste?

-Garlic paste is very common in Indian cooking since garlic is a crucial component of so many dishes.
+Garlic paste is very common in Indian cooking since garlic is a crucial component of many dishes.
 It is made by blending fresh garlic with oil and some salt and can be stored in the fridge or in the freezer for easy access during meal preparation.

 Is minced garlic the same as garlic paste?